alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 ## Quotations

-My [old website](http://fma.if.usp.br/~nickolas/) already had a space for quotations in its Et cetera tab, but none of them had any sources.
+My old website already had a space for quotations in its Et cetera tab, but none of them had any sources.
 This time I'm gonna try to be more rigorous with these references, despite liking many quotations that are probably apocryphal.
 They are ordered according to the author's last name, year, and title.
 For quotes from movies or TV series, I order them according to the actor's last name.

-<div style="text-align: justify">
-   <ul>
-	<li>Therefore, conclusions based on the renormalization group arguments concerning the behavior of the theory summed to all orders are dangerous and must be viewed with due caution.<br>
+* Therefore, conclusions based on the renormalization group arguments concerning the behavior of the theory summed to all orders are dangerous and must be viewed with due caution.
-		So is it with all conclusions from local relativistic field theories.</li>
+  So is it with all conclusions from local relativistic field theories.

-	<p>James D. Bjorken and Sidney D. Drell, in <em>Relativistic Quantum Fields</em> (McGraw-Hill, New York, 1965).</p>
+  James D. Bjorken and Sidney D. Drell, in *Relativistic Quantum Fields* (McGraw-Hill, New York, 1965).
-	<li>You have no idea how high I can fly.</li>
+* You have no idea how high I can fly.

-    	<p>Michael G. Scott (Steve Carrell), in <a href="https://www.imdb.com/title/tt1248741/" target="_blank"><em>The Office</em>, S05E20: "New Boss"</a>.</p>
+  Michael G. Scott (Steve Carrell), in [*The Office*, S05E20: "New Boss"](https://www.imdb.com/title/tt1248741/).
-	<li>"Have you guessed the riddle yet?" the Hatter said, turning to Alice again.<br>
+* "Have you guessed the riddle yet?" the Hatter said, turning to Alice again.
   "No, I give it up," Alice replied.
-"What's the answer?"<br>
+"What's the answer?"
-		"I haven't the slightest idea," said the Hatter.<br>
+  "I haven't the slightest idea," said the Hatter.
-		"Nor I," said the March Hare.</li>
+  "Nor I," said the March Hare.

-	<p>A piece of a conversation between Alice, the Mad Hatter and the March Hare, in Lewis Carroll's <em>Alice's Adventures in Wonderland</em>.</p>
+  A piece of a conversation between Alice, the Mad Hatter and the March Hare, in Lewis Carroll's *Alice's Adventures in Wonderland*.
-	<li>The set of transformations (50.22)–(50.24) is called the renormalization group.
+* The set of transformations (50.22)–(50.24) is called the renormalization group.
 Rarely has there been a more pretentious name in the history of physics.
 It’s like calling classical dynamics “the study of the Hamiltonian group of time translations”.
-Nevertheless, that’s what it’s called.</li>
+Nevertheless, that’s what it’s called.

-	<p>Sidney Coleman, in <em>Quantum Field Theory: Lectures of Sidney Coleman</em>, eds.
-Chen, B. G., Derbes, D., Griffiths, D., Hill, B., Sohn, R., Ting, Y.-S. (World Scientific, New Jersey, 2018).</p>
+  Sidney Coleman, in *Quantum Field Theory: Lectures of Sidney Coleman*, eds.
+Chen, B. G., Derbes, D., Griffiths, D., Hill, B., Sohn, R., Ting, Y.-S. (World Scientific, New Jersey, 2018).

+<div style="text-align: justify">
+   <ul>
 	<li>One can find thousands of statements in the literature to the effect that 'general relativity and quantum mechanics are incompatible'.
 These are completely outdated and no longer relevant.</li>
 	<p>John F. Donoghue, in The Effective Field Theory Treatment of Quantum Gravity. <i>AIP Conference Proceedings</i> <b>1483</b>,73–94 (2012). doi: <a href="https://doi.org/10.1063/1.4756964" target="_blank">10.1063/1.4756964</a>.</p>
 	<li>Toto, I have a feeling we’re not in Kansas anymore.</li>